orbat-mapper/orbat-mapper/docs/guide/terminology.md

     <DocMilSymbol sidc="10061000151301020000" />
 </div>

+### Table of Organization and Equipment (TO&E)

+A military unit is composed of personnel and equipment.
+This composition is often referred to as Table of Organization and Equipment (TO&E).The TO&E outlines the structure, roles, and responsibilities of personnel within the unit and specifies the types and quantities of its equipment.

+ORBAT mapper has basic support for representing TO&E-data.

 ## Map layers and features

 The map is an important part of a scenario.
 A scenario map consists of multiple layers.
 The _base layer_ is drawn first